TheGamerSpheal/Cobblemon-Reimagined/README.md

 Any suggestions are welcome

+OBSERVATIONS:
+- You have to put the pokémon in your party for the advancements to trigger!
+- The Advancements not being shown are not intentional, i couldn't find a solution for that

 NEXT OBJECTIVES
 - Do the rest of the generations
 - Full list of changes made to every Pokémon
-- Advancements for catching every Pokémon (one for each Pokémon, not guaranteed to actually be made)
+- Advancements for catching every Pokémon (one for each Pokémon)
 - Put it on Modrinth and the Cobblemon Discord

 <details>